Aim My Robot: Precision Local Navigation to Any Object: Aim My Robot

 \subsubsection{Goal-aware, Robot-aware Sensor Fusion}

 We tokenize the reference image with the same frozen MAE.
 The mask $M$ is encoded by a shallow convolutional network, similar to \cite{sam}.
 All the visual tokens are flattened and passed to the Vision Context Encoder $\mathcal{F}$.
 The output tokens corresponding to the robot's observations are decoded into target masks using the mask decoder $\mathcal{G}$.
 This helps $\mathcal{F}$ to learn to track targets.
-The embodiment token encodes the robot's radius $R$.
-Finally, the visual tokens, LiDAR tokens, goal tokens, and embodiment token are input to the Multi-modal Context Encoder.
+We use separate MLPs to tokenize the goal $d, \theta, S$ and the robot footprint (i.e. radius) $R$.
+Finally, all the tokens are input to the Multi-modal Context Encoder $\mathcal{H}$.
 The output serves as the context for motion generation.